rieck/siggi/README.md

 components, cliques and closures.

-## Supported Modes
+## Bag of Subgraphs

-Siggie supports the following modes (types of subgraphs) for feature hashing.
+Siggie supports the following modes (bags of subgraphs) for feature hashing.
 A detailed description of each mode is given in the next paragraphs.

         0: Bag of Nodes
         1: Bag of Edges